forrtproject/fred_zotero/README.md

   - DOI (clickable link)
   - Outcome (e.g., "successful", "failed", "mixed")

+#### What does replication outcome mean?

+The plug in automatically creates a tag and an entry in the note based on the FReD Database outcome column.
+This is coded based on how authors interpreted their results.
+Tags are created only for outcomes "Replication: Succesful", "Replication: Failed" and "Replication: Mixed".
+This is to enable filtering in Zotero based on the replication outcome.
+Full info about coding of this variable can be found [here](https://github.com/forrtproject/FReD-data/blob/main/cos_report.html).

 ## Data Source

 Currently uses a live API endpoint (https://ouj1xoiypb.execute-api.eu-central-1.amazonaws.com/v1/prefix-lookup) to query the FORRT Replication Database (FReD) for up-to-date replication studies.
 The API returns candidates based on 3-character MD5 hash prefixes, ensuring privacy by not requiring full DOIs.